minetest/contentdb/app/flatpages/policy_and_guidance.md

 ContentDB should only currently contain playable content - content which is sufficiently complete to be useful to end-users.
-It's fine to add stuff which is still a Work in Progress (WIP) as long as it adds sufficient value - MineClone 2 is a good example of a WIP package which may break between releases but still has value.
+It's fine to add stuff which is still a Work in Progress (WIP) as long as it adds sufficient value;
+MineClone 2 is a good example of a WIP package which may break between releases but still has value.
 Note that this doesn't mean that you should add a thing you started working on yesterday, it's worth adding all the basic stuff to